 - Everything we know about the mysterious Magic LeapAnd what we still - STILL - don't know

-- An investigation into Fitbit's new smartwatchExperts and insiders tell us what to expect – but is Fitbit missing a trick?
+- An investigation into Fitbit's new smartwatchExperts and insiders tell us what to expect and we get the first leaked pics

 But the road for Oculus since has been even bumpier, with the recent revelation that Palmer Luckey was funding a Hilary Clinton smear group probably the biggest snag in the road.
 The fiasco caused many developers to turn their back on the company and wunderkind Palmer Luckey to stop making public appearances for Oculus.